Vixen Tor

 Vixen Tor is a tor on Dartmoor, England.
 The tor is on private land and since 2003 access by the public has been banned, causing protests and mass trespassing by hikers and climbers.

 The tor

 The tor lies between Tavistock and Princetown on Dartmoor.

 There is a car park to the south of the B3357 road midway between Two Bridges and Tavistock.

 The tor is 0.5 mi away.

 The tor rises 120 ft from the moor.
 The peak is 300 m above sea level.

 It is a granite mass that appears to be made from rocks piled up on each other.

 The tor is the highest free-standing rock on Dartmoor.

 From some angles it is said to resemble the Sphinx.

-Others say it is a vixen and yet others say it looks like an old man with a cap on his head and his back to his wife.
+It has also been said to resemble a vixen and yet others say it looks like an old man with a cap on his head and his back to his wife.

-27 rock climbing routes have been identified, but climbing, like walking, is banned.
+Although 27 rock climbing routes have been identified, all climbing and walking access is currently banned.